Leif-Rydenfalk/cell/Global.md

 can we use cell in the cell sdk?
 If we want to implement say github implementation into cell sdk can we let cell sdk communicate to the cell-git instances which are running?

-sudo ufw allow 40000/udp

-UNSAFE - ONLY FOR TESTING AND DEVELOPMENT- REMOVE IF YOU SEE THIS AND PULL REQUEST!!! sudo ufw allow 9099/udp           # Pheromones Discovery sudo ufw allow 1024:65535/udp     # Ephemeral QUIC ports

 # Check your IP (e.g., 192.168.1.50)
 ip addr